-Maximum uneven settlement (deviation) after filling bin (includes overall concrete deviation before bin erection):
+Maximum differential settlement (deviation) after filling bin (includes overall concrete deviation before bin erection):

-For 60' diameter and smaller: 1-1/2".
-For larger than 60' diameter: 2".
+For 60' diameter and smaller: 1-1/2" For larger bins up to 135 diameter: 2" For 156' diameter: 2-1/2"

 IMPORTANT: Once bin is up, and at least yearly while in use, ensure anchoring system remains secure so bin will be able to withstand high winds.
 See Anchor Bolt Guidelines on following pages.
 Contact independent engineer with any specific questions about bin anchors.
 Also inspect concrete at least yearly for cracking, spalling or exposed rebar.